-Sidharth Shukla On Being Called Bigg Boss 13's Fixed Winner: It's Most Absurd Thing I Ever Heard
+Sidharth Shukla On Being Called Bigg Boss 13's Fixed Winner: It's The Most Absurd Thing I Ever Heard

 He further added, "I mean they are saying the channel which is so big and the production house which has so many shows running can be so easily manipulated and influenced.
 And they are saying I managed to pay them to make me a winner.
 I managed to influence the channel (group) which runs the show.
 You know how bizarre this sounds?
 I mean thoda toh dimaag lagao aisa ho sakta hai kya."

-Regarding the Negativity He Faced
+On the Negativity He Faced

-Regarding the negativity he faced during and post the controversial show, he clarified that it doesn't bother him as he knows where he stands and what the truth is, which is important for him.
+Regarding the negativity he faced during and post the controversial show, he clarified that it doesn't bother him as he knows where he stands and what the truth is, which is important to him.
 The Dil Se Dil Tak actor also added that he will try to explain to other people once or twice and not more than that, after that it doesn't matter to him what they think or say about him.

 ‘I Should Be One Talking About Things Being Biased’